danielgreenberger/RaceCar/RosIntegration/README.md

 ##### ROS_COMPILATION

 All ROS-related code and definition (including the wrapper classes) will be put under this flag.
-When creating the cmake for the ROS build (TODO insert link) we add the ROS_COMPILATION flag to include the RosIntegration libraries.
+When [creating the cmake for the ROS build](#step-3-makefile-configuration) we add the ROS_COMPILATION flag to include the RosIntegration libraries.

 For other platform, we don't define this flag and therefore all the ROS-related code is redacted by the compiler.